 See Related: Best Southwestern Destinations

 12. Rocky Mountain National Park

-Similar to Yosemite National Park weather in November, conditions in Colorado’s Rocky Mountain National Park can range from chilly to arctic.
+Similar to Yosemite National Park weather in November, Colorado’s Rocky Mountain National Park conditions can range from chilly to arctic.

 13. Cuyahoga Valley National Park

-Overnight camping is available.
-Cuyahoga Valley National Park weather in November is chilly with typical fall breezes and a crisp, pleasant feeling in the air.
+Overnight camping is available, especially when its Midwestern skies turn a lovely shade of lavender at sunrise and sunset.
+In November, Cuyahoga Valley National Park weather is chilly, with typical fall breezes and a crisp, pleasant feeling in the air.

 From majestic snow-covered mountain peaks to the stark drama of desert landscapes, these best national parks to visit in November refuse to be defined by their summer traffic and temperatures.

 See a whole new side to them with an off-season visit.
 With their peaceful trails, energized wildlife, and inspiring fall colors, national parks in November are the best places to find long-lost solitude.